Multan: Langah Sultanate

-Multan then passed to the Langah, who established the Langah Sultanate in Multan under the rule of Budhan Khan, who assumed the title Mahmud Shah.
-The reign of Shah Husayn, grandson of Mahmud Shah, who ruled from 1469 to 1498 is considered to be most illustrious of the Langah Sultans.
-Multan experienced prosperity during this time, and a large number of Baloch settlers arrived in the city at the invitation of Shah Husayn.
-The Sultanate's borders stretched encompassed the neighbouring regions surrounding the cities of Chiniot and Shorkot, including present day Faisalabad.
+Multan then passed to the Langah rulers, who established the Langah Sultanate in Multan under the rule of Rai Sahra Langah, who assumed the title Mahmud Shah.
+The reign of Shah Husayn, grandson of Mahmud Shah who ruled from 1469 to 1498, is considered to be most illustrious of the Langah sultans.
+Multan experienced prosperity during this period, and a large number of Baloch settlers arrived in the city at the invitation of Shah Husayn.
+The Sultanate's borders stretched encompassed the neighbouring regions surrounding the cities of Chiniot and Shorkot, including present-day Faisalabad.
 Shah Husayn successfully repulsed attempted invasion by the Delhi Sultans led by Tatar Khan and Barbak Shah.

-Multan's Langah Sultanate came to an end in 1525 when the city was invaded by rulers of the Arghun dynasty, who were either ethnic Mongols, or of Turkic or Turco-Mongol extraction.
+Multan Sultanate came to an end in 1525 when the city was invaded by rulers of the Arghun dynasty.

 Suri dynasty

-In 1541, the Pashtun king Sher Shah Suri captured Multan, and successfully defended the city from the advances of the Mughal Emperor Humayun.
-In 1543, Sher Shah Suri expelled Baloch dynasty, who under the command of Fateh Khan Mirrani had overrun the city.
+In 1541, the Pashtun king Sher Shah Suri captured Multan, and successfully defended the city from the advances of the Mughal emperor Humayun.
+In 1543, Sher Shah Suri expelled the Baloch who under the command of Fateh Khan Mirani had overrun the city.
 Following its recapture, Sher Shah Suri ordered construction of a road between Lahore and Multan to connect Multan to his massive Grand Trunk Road project.
-Sher Shah Suri also built (or renovated) Delhi-Multan road, the ancient trade route had existed since the time of King Ashoka or earlier.
-To improve transit in the areas between Delhi and Multan, leading to Kandahar and Herat in Afghanistan, eventually to Mashhad capital of Khorasan province of Iran.
+Sher Shah Suri also renovated Delhi-Multan road, the ancient trade route had existed since the time of Ashoka or even earlier, to improve transit in the areas between Delhi and Multan, leading to Kandahar, Herat and eventually to Mashhad in Khorasan.
 It then served as the starting point for trade caravans from medieval India departing towards West Asia.